fcfc2021/full-stack-open-pokedex/README.md

 ## Currently problems:

-@exercise 11.12, having a "webpack not found" problem. the build was successful.
+@exercise 11.12, having a "webpack not found" problem. the build was successful.<br/>
 @ heroku deploy: I cannot open the webpage of my app. https://mysterious-sea-88288.herokuapp.com/